MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

     + R Server (Standalone)
     + [Pre-trained Models](microsoftml-install-pretrained-models.md) used for image detection and sentiment analysis.
     + Python
-4. Accept the SQL Server license agreement for Machine Learning Server <sup>1</sup>, as well as the license agreement for Microsoft R Open, Anaconda, and Python.
+4. Accept the SQL Server license agreement for Machine Learning Server, as well as the license agreements for Microsoft R Open, Anaconda, and Python.
 5. Optionally, change the home directory for Machine Learning Server.
 6. At the end of the wizard, click **Install** to run setup.

-<sup>1</sup> Machine Learning Server for Windows is licensed as a SQL Server enterprise feature, even though it's installed independently of SQL Server on a Windows operating system.

 > [!NOTE]
 > By default, telemetry data is collected during your usage of Machine Learning Server.
 To turn this feature off, use the RevoScaleR package function `rxPrivacyControl(FALSE)`.
 To turn it back on, change the setting to `TRUE`.